Israel, Gaza exchange fire after Palestinian woman killed at border - Journal du Cameroun

 “Among the targets were two Hamas munition manufacturing and storage sites and a military compound,” the army said.

-The strikes were retaliation to rockets fired at Israel, as well as “various terror activities approved and orchestrated by the Hamas terror organisation over the weekend,” the army said.
+The strikes came in retaliation for rockets fired at Israel, as well as “various terror activities approved and orchestrated by the Hamas terror organisation over the weekend,” the army said.

-The army listed a series of attempted attacks at soldiers on the border fence, as well as “damaging security infrastructure and igniting fires in Israeli territory with the use of arson kites and balloons”.

 On Saturday evening, militants in the Palestinian enclave fired two projectiles at southern Israel, where air raid sirens sent residents to bomb shelters.

-The Iron Dome aerial defence system intercepted one of the projectiles, while the other was believed to have fallen short of its target and hit within Gaza, according to the army.
+The Iron Dome aerial defence system intercepted one projectile, while the other was believed to have fallen short of its target and landed within Gaza, according to the army.

 Early Sunday, four more projectiles were separately launched at Israel.
 Three were intercepted, the army said, with the fourth apparently hitting an open field.